 Because academic integrity is fundamental to the pursuit of knowledge and truth and is the heart of the academic life of the Crummer School, it is the responsibility of each member of the school to practice it and to report apparent violations.
-All students, faculty, and staff are required to report violations by filling out an Academic Honor Code referral in MyRollins or by contacting the Associate Dean directly.
+All students, faculty, and staff are required to report violations by filling out an Academic HonorCode referral in Foxlink or by contacting the Associate Dean of Academics directly.

 - 1. If a faculty member has reason to believe that a violation of the Academic Honor Code has occurred, he/she may have an initial meeting with the student to determine if a violation has occurred.
 This initial meeting is to clarify if a violation has occurred and not to determine if a known violation is to be reported.
-If the faculty member believes that a violation has occurred, he/she is required to report it through MyRollins or notify the Associate Dean.
+If the faculty member believes that a violation has occurred, he/she is required to report it through Foxlink or notify the Associate Dean of Academics.
 All alleged violations must follow the academic integrity reporting process. - 2.
-Students who commit acts of academic dishonesty may demonstrate their renewed commitment to academic integrity by reporting themselves in writing through a link on MyRollins or by contacting the Associate Dean.
+Students who commit acts of academic dishonesty may demonstrate their renewed commitment to academic integrity by reporting themselves in writing through a link on Foxlink or by contacting the Associate Dean of Academics.
 Self-reporting does not eliminate the possibility of an appropriate penalty for the infraction. - 3.
-If a student has reason to believe that a violation of academic integrity has occurred, he/she is required to report it through MyRollins or by contacting the Associate Dean.
+If a student has reason to believe that a violation of academic integrity has occurred, he/she is required to report it through Foxlink or by contacting the Associate Dean of Academics.
 The student who has witnessed a violation can, but is not required to, encourage the student suspected of the violation to self-report.
 If the student refuses to self-report, then the student that witnessed the violation must report it to the school. - 4.
-Staff members who believe they have witnessed a violation may also fill out an academic honor code referral through MyRollins or notify the Associate Dean.
+Staff members who believe they have witnessed a violation may also fill out an academic honor code referral through Foxlink or notify the Associate Dean of Academics.

-These academic honor code referrals are forwarded to the Associate Dean.
+These academic honor code referrals are forwarded to the Associate Dean of Academics.
 Allegations must be submitted in writing within ten days of the discovery.
 The complaint should indicate all relevant details, including names of witnesses.